- How do I view financial data for a school or trust?

-If you use the ‘Compare with other schools’ feature, you have two options for choosing characteristics.
+If you use the ‘Compare with other schools’ feature, you have three options for choosing characteristics.
 You can:

 - do a quick comparison using pre-selected characteristics

 - do a detailed comparison using criteria you choose

 If you do a detailed comparison, you choose the characteristics you’re interested in using the tick boxes.

 You’ll be given information about the school you’re comparing with, which should help if you’re asked to specify a range.
 It's important to choose parameters that don't generate a huge number of results.